goodwinamundson/github-cd/10-OOP/01-Activities/01-TDD/README.md

 ## 📝 Notes

-For this activity, no code has been added to the `algo.js` test.
+For this activity, code has already been implemented in the `algo.js` file, but not in `algo.test.js`.
 As a result, all of the tests will fail.
 This is the expected behavior.
-Later, we will build on these skills to write tests that define the expectations of actual code.
+Your job is to practice writing tests that define the expectations of the already written code.

 Refer to the documentation: